JackDaihanZhang/Linear-size-formulations-for-connected-planar-graph-partitioning-and-political-districting/README.md

   * Hess model uses binary variables x_ij that equal one when vertex i is assigned to the district rooted at vertex j
   * Williams employs a linear-size and compact formulation for partitioning a state to districts.
 It uses flow to capture population balance and compactness,
 * num_district
-  * Either treat counties or census tracts as indivisible land units
 * warm_start : {true, false}
   * If true, will use a warm start obtained from Hess or Williams model